gabriel-vitalmoveit/ohmyfood/RAILWAY_DEPLOY.md

 ### 7. Atualizar Frontend

-Use a URL do Railway no build do frontend:
+Use a URL do Railway no build do frontend (sem `/api` no final, o backend adiciona automaticamente):

 ```bash
 # Windows PowerShell